Focus and Scope

 - Each article will be peer-reviewed by two anonymous readers.
 These readers will not be aware of the submitting authors identity.
 In the case of a split decision, the editor will read the manuscript and decide its publication fate.

-- Manuscripts will be copyedited by the Editorial staff to adhere to format and bias-free language (per the Publication Manual of the American Psychological Associate 6th Edition).
+- Manuscripts will be copyedited by the Editorial staff to adhere to format and bias-free language (per the Publication Manual of the American Psychological Association 7th Edition style guidelines and Journal Article Reporting Standards).
 A proof will be sent back to the authors prior to publication.
 This will allow the individuals to review copy-editing decisions prior to final publication.

 - Authors are normally given 45-60 days from the date of the invitation to prepare a revision.
 Our policy is to strive to make a final publication decision after one or two revisions (of course, further work may also be requested to resolve any remaining issues).
 Keep a copy of the manuscript to prevent unforeseen software malfunction.